aws-samples/aws-databrew-ml-stepfunction-workflow/README.md

 All required roles/permission can be deployed using cloudformation [template](cloudformation/step-function-execution-role.yaml)

-we will use the SDK to create steps that Orchestrate AWS Glue Databrew receipe jobs, encorporate this data into the training of a machine learning model, deploy the model to a SageMaker endpoint, link these steps together to create a workflow, and then execute the workflow in AWS Step Functions.
+we will use the SDK to create steps that Orchestrate AWS Glue Databrew recipe jobs, encorporate this data into the training of a machine learning model, deploy the model to a SageMaker endpoint, link these steps together to create a workflow, and then execute the workflow in AWS Step Functions.

 ## License Summary